 Michigan’s implied consent law requires you to take both breath tests:

 - If you refuse a preliminary breathalyzer test, you could be charged with a civil infraction, which carries a $150 fine.

 - If you refuse the second test at the police station, refusal will be added to your ticket, and you will be subject to a one-year driver’s license suspension.

 It usually does not pay to refuse either test.
 If you refuse the second test, the police officer could obtain a warrant for a blood draw.

 TALK TO A DRUNK DRIVING DEFENSE ATTORNEY TODAY

 For more information about FST and breath tests, call 248-470-4300, or fill out our contact form to schedule a consultation with DUI/OUI defense attorney Derrick E. George.
-From our office in Birmingham, we represent clients in the Detroit metro area and throughout Michigan.
+From our office in Royal Oak, we represent clients in the Detroit metro area and throughout Michigan.